Recruiting with AI: Winning the Race for Talent

 Time to Hire

-When it comes to decreasing time to hire, automating processes is one way to fill job openings faster.
+When it comes to decreasing time to hire, automating the recruiting process is one way to fill job openings faster.
 Unfortunately, automation alone, which is based on pre-set rules determined by humans, does not have the power to improve outcomes.
 It simply speeds up the process in the same way that automation has sped things up since the Industrial Revolution: replacing human tasks with ultra-efficient processes so things can be produced faster, but not necessarily better.

 One example of how AI can help reduce time to hire where automation alone is not sufficient lies within the ATS.
 Applicant tracking systems have done a great job at automating straightforward tasks such as scheduling, providing status updates, triggering workflows, and more to speed up the hiring process.
 But, when it comes to more complex processes like resume screening, these solutions have had adverse effects on time to hire.
 According to CIO.com, over 75 percent of applicants are automatically eliminated in the hiring process by the ATS and 62 percent of companies using applicant tracking systems admit that some qualified candidates are likely being automatically filtered out of the vetting process by mistake.
 One of the main reasons of the accidental elimination is due to the ATS’s inability to read the resume contextually like a human would such as taking into account synonyms that mean the same thing.
 Instead, the ATS uses hard-coded screening criteria specified in the job requisition to do an exact-match with text from the applicant’s resume.
 So, if the recruiter specified that a resume must contain the job title “Territory Sales Manager” in the screening criteria, but a highly-qualified candidate used a synonym such as “Field Sales Manager” instead, the application could easily be rejected since there was not an exact keyword match.
-Accidental elimination of applicants meant companies needed to spend more time searching for the right hire.
+Accidental elimination of applicants meant companies needed to spend more time searching for the right hire which was incredibly time consuming.

 Now, AI-based applicant screening solutions tap into natural language processing and comprehensive job taxonomies to solve the problem automation alone could not.
-AI gives the machines the power to learn, think, and analyze vast amounts of unstructured data found in text using complex human-like logic resulting screening accuracy rates exceeding 94 percent.
+AI gives the machines the power to learn, think, and analyze vast amounts of unstructured data found in text using complex human-like logic resulting in screening accuracy rates exceeding 94 percent.
 Not only does AI save time, but also makes ‘informed’ decisions that keep more qualified applicants in the funnel ultimately decreasing time to hire.

 Another example of how AI can help cut down the time-to-hire is by providing predictive data and timely insights that can help you optimize your overall recruitment strategy.
 For example, you can use the predictive-performance data provided by job advertising solutions like pandoIQ to prioritize how and when you assign additional recruitment resources to fill a job.
 If the job ad will perform well, then there is no need to tie up more costly resources like recruiters to manually source applicants.
 Instead, they can focus their valuable time from the get go on the hard-to-fill ones where the job advertising alone may not be sufficient.